charlieasmith96/front-end-test/README.md

 4. From date and To date are generated from the current date to 15 days earlier, and NOT based on the data Future enhancement: Generate From date and To date from the data points
 5. Lack of testing coverage due to lack of prior experience with React-Testing-Library (I am  used to Enzyme)
+6. CSS is vanilla and therefore not scalable
+    Future enhancement: if the project was to become larger, implement CSS Modules and SASS